FileCloud Outlook add-in brings the powerful features of filesharing to the Windows desktop and Outlook. The Outlook add-in enables the user to:-

 When the file is shared as an attachment, FileCloud downloads the file and adds an attachment to the email body as well as creating a public share.

 You can upload any file from your local drives to FileCloud and share the file.
 Once the file is uploaded to the FileCloud server, the file can either be shared as a link or as an attachment based on your settings.

 To upload and share:

 Starting with FileCloud 17.0, the Outlook add-in app contains a remote file browser function to access, edit and view all files on the server.
 This is an alternative to the web browser to access FileCloud.
 To open the File Browser, click File Browser in the ribbon of an email form.

 For more details support, refer to the File Browser for Outlook addin support page.

 I am not able to see the FileCloud Outlook add-in inside Outlook.

 At times, MS Outlook may disable an add-in if there is a 0.234 second delay in starting Outlook for any reason.
 In Outlook, go to File > Options > Add-Ins.
 Find the FileCloud Outlook Add-In from the disabled add-ins list and enable the add-in.
 You can set Outlook to always enable FileCloud Outlook add-in so that it does not get disabled.

 Where is the log file stored?

-The log files for Outlook add-in are automatically stored under %APPDATA%/filecloudoutlookaddin/data folder addin.log file.
-You can go to settings - Troubleshooting to go to the log folder.
+The log files for the Outlook add-in are automatically stored under the %APPDATA%/filecloudoutlookaddin/data folder addin.log file.
+You can go to Settings > Help > Troubleshooting to go to the log folder.
 The log file does not store any secure data.
 In case, you run into problems, you may have to send us the log file to ensure proper troubleshooting.